We are often asked, “What are crossovers and what exactly do they do?”

 Band-Pass Filter: uses a combination of a High Pass Crossover and a Low Pass Crossover to allow a range of frequencies above and below two chosen crossover frequencies (one High Pass and one Low Pass) to pass through to a speaker or group of speakers.

 Another aspect to crossovers is their slope.
 The slope is the rate at which the signal rolls off or attenuates past the crossover's frequency.
 Slopes are set in 6 dB increments with 12 dB, 24 dB and 48 dB slopes being the most common and used in many amplifiers with variable or set crossovers.
 Higher end DSP tuning processors such as the TwK™ 88 and TwK™ D8 include 6 dB, 18 dB and 36 dB slopes for more advanced tuning.
 The higher the decibel, the steeper the slope on the crossover.
 Linkwitz-Reilly is the most commonly used slope, but other types of crossover slopes such as Butterworth can be used with different results.
-The image at right, shows the difference between a 24 dB L-R (light blue) and 48 dB L-R slope (red) on a High-Pass Filter.
+More information can be found at the video below.

 Types of Crossovers